 Building on the excitement and acclaim of “Vierne2012”, in Christopher Houlihan’s next recording on the Azica label features music by Vierne and César Franck.
 Recorded on the Church of the Ascension's Pascal Quoirin organ, the album includes Vierne's Symphony No. 6 in B Major and Franck's Grande Pièce Symphonique.
 In 2017, Houlihan released Christopher Houlihan plays Bach (Azica).
 Recorded at Trinity College, the CD was praised as “playful, celebratory and sparkling with color” (The Whole Note), and American Record Guide stated, “there’s no denying Houlihan’s extraordinary achievement.”
 Houlihan's other recordings include music by Maurice Duruflé and Jehan Alain, and Organ Symphony No. 2 by Louis Vierne, both on Towerhill Records.

-In 2017 Christopher Houlihan was appointed to the John Rose College Organist-and-Directorship Distinguished Chair of Chapel Music at Trinity College in Hartford, Connecticut, succeeding his former teacher John Rose.
+In 2017 Christopher Houlihan was appointed to the John Rose College Organist-and-Directorship Distinguished Chair of Chapel Music at Trinity College, Hartford, Connecticut, succeeding his former teacher, John Rose.
 He was previously artist-in-residence at Trinity College, as well as Director of Music and Organist at the Church of the Holy Apostles in Manhattan.

 In addition to his studies at Trinity College, Houlihan studied with the Grammy Award-winning organist Paul Jacobs at The Juilliard School, where he earned a master's degree, and with Jean-Baptiste Robin at the French National Regional Conservatory in Versailles.
-In 2015 he was selected for The Diapason's "20 Under 30", a distinguished list of leaders in the organ world.
+In 2015 he was selected for The Diapason's "20 Under 30 Class of 2015," a distinguished list of leaders in the organ world.

 More information is at ChristopherHoulihan.com.